AditiTambekar/Calculator/README.md

 # Calculator
-This is my calculator project using javascript.
+This is  calculator project using javascript.
 <br>
 Developer:Aditi Tambekar